englishphilosophy/hume-texts-online/teaching/index.md

 ---
 ## Teaching Materials

 This section of the website is currently under development.
-When completed, it will make available materials that have been used for teaching Hume at the University of Oxford, especially within the upper-year course on Early Modern Philosophy, but also within the postgraduate BPhil.
+When completed, it will make available materials that have been prepared over the years by Peter Millican for teaching Hume at the University of Oxford, especially within the upper-year course on Early Modern Philosophy, but also within the postgraduate BPhil.
 Most of these materials concern the topics covered in Book 1 of Hume's *Treatise of Human Nature* and his *Enquiry concerning Human Understanding*.

 ### Oxford Lectures on Hume